 Targeting demands that your company knows:

 It’s essential that before you start communicating your message, you have the data to support your communication strategy.
-If you know where your talent target audience is geographically located, for example, Paris.
-Would it make sense to try to reach all talent in France?
+If you know where your talent target audience is geographically located, for example in Paris, would it make sense to try to reach all talent in France?
 Of course not.
-Why?
+Why not?
 You need to focus.
 Talent is everywhere, but it doesn’t mean that you should search for them everywhere.

 Consider this example as a blueprint for your targeting method:

 Let’s say that you are a recruiter at a company that enters a new market.
 You need to attract local talent in the capital/CBD of the market, and you have the data to support what attracts talent for the individual market.
-By combining data-driven research to your communication strategy and using this to target your audience of choice, you will be able to reach more relevant candidates and deliver a more accurate message.
+By utilizing talent research in your communication strategy and using this to target your audience of choice, you will be able to reach more relevant candidates and deliver a more accurate message.